ben-jamming-reilly/ben-jamming-reilly/README.md

 ## The name is Ben Reilly, how the heck are ya?
-- Currently working as a Platform Engineer for T-Mobile
+Currently working as a Platform Engineer for T-Mobile.
+Pronouns: He/Him/They
-- Pronouns: He/Him/They

 ### Passions/Interests
 - Web/Cloud Technologies, it's the future...